-Each year the Board may amend the CTMRD boundaries to include parcels annexed into or to exclude parcels taken out of the service areas of the affected water purveyors (which determines the CTMRD Service Area and the parcels subject to the remediation fee) and to include any revisions to the CTMRD Contaminant Boundary (which determines the distribution of parcels in the three benefit groups and the associated tiered remediation fee rates).
+Each year the Board may amend the CTMRD boundaries: (1) to include parcels annexed into or to exclude parcels taken out of the service areas of the affected water purveyors (which determines the CTMRD Service Area and those parcels that are subject to the remediation fee); and, (2) to approve any revisions to the CTMRD Contaminant Boundary.
+The Contaminant Boundary defines the distribution of parcels in the three benefit groups and the associated tiered remediation fee rates.

-Service Area Boundary - NRS 540A.250 specifies that the CTMRD boundaries shall include the wholesale and retail service area of any water company with wells located in the contaminated area.
-Truckee Meadows Water Authority (TMWA) operated wells within the contaminated area in 2017; therefore the CTMRD service area boundary proposed here incorporates that portion of the TMWA wholesale and retail service area interconnected with those wells.
+Service Area Boundary - NRS 540A.250 specifies that the CTMRD boundaries shall include the wholesale and retail service area of any water company with wells located in the contaminated area (i.e. within the contaminant boundary).
+Truckee Meadows Water Authority (TMWA) operated wells within the contaminant boundary in calendar year 2018; therefore the CTMRD service area boundary proposed here incorporates that portion of the TMWA wholesale and retail service area interconnected to those wells.

-The 2017 calendar year CTMRD Service Area Boundary (upon which the 2018 remediation fees are based) includes all or part of these water purveyor service areas:
+The 2018 calendar year CTMRD Service Area Boundary (upon which the 2019 remediation fees are based) includes all or part of these water purveyor service areas:

-- TMWA;
+- TMWA:

 - Sun Valley General Improvement District (SVGID); and,

 - Parr-Reno Water Company.

-NRS 540A.265 requires these water purveyors to provide the annualized water use (by Assessor's Parcel Number and in dollars) for each parcel in their respective service areas within ninety days of being requested.
+NRS 540A.265 requires these water purveyors to provide the annualized water use (by Assessor's Parcel Number and in dollars) for each parcel in their respective service areas to the County within ninety days of being requested to do so.
 Since 2006, this request has been made by December 1 each year.
-Although NRS540A.265(1)(d) so allows, staff continues to recommend that the Board exclude assessing remediation fees against properties that are undeveloped (and receive no water service) or that receive water service wholly independent from any water purveyor with groundwater wells in the contaminated area.
+Although NRS540A.265(1)(d) so allows, staff continues to recommend that the Board exclude assessing remediation fees against properties within the contaminant boundary that are undeveloped (and receive no water service) or that receive water service wholly independent from any water purveyor with

-(1) Benefit Group A: all water using parcels within the CTMRD Service Area Boundary
+(1) Benefit Group A: all water using parcels within the CTMRD Service Area Boundary groundwater wells.
+The CTMRD Service Area boundary has been amended in this manner by the Board every year since 1998.